Mu2e/EventNtuple/tutorial/eventntuple-rooutil.md

 ## Setting Up
-In this tutorial, should set up your working area like so:
+In this tutorial, you should set up your working area like so:

 ```
 cd /to/a/new/working/area/